pka/qgis-apicompat-plugin/README.rst

 =====================
+qgis-apicompat-plugin
 =====================

-apicompat is a `QGIS <http://www.qgis.org/>`_ plugin for loading an API compatibility layer.
+apicompat is a `QGIS <http://www.qgis.org/>`_ API compatibility layer loaded as plugin.

 Copyright and License